Best Food for Pekingese

 Pekingese Nutritional Profile

-Dietary planning for Pekingese starts with understanding this breed's Toy (up to 14 lbs) physique and regal character.
+Start any diet conversation about a Pekingese from the physical baseline (Toy (up to 14 lbs)) and behavioral baseline (regal); nutrition choices flow from there.
 Over a 12-14 years lifespan, the right nutrition foundation prevents many common health issues.
 Pekingese's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger dogs.
 Choose nutrient-dense formulas designed for small dogs.
 Pekingese's lower activity level means protein at 22-28% of calories is sufficient.
 Avoid over-rich formulas that can cause weight gain in less active dogs.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Pekingese to maintain coat health and joint function.

 Life-Stage Feeding Guide for Pekingese